skylar-koningin/cider_install_scripts/README.md

 You must comply with both licenses.
 See the `LICENSE` and `NOTICE` files for full details.

 Assets from the Cider Collective (https://cider.sh and https://taproom.cider.sh/assets) are used under their respective open-source licenses.
-**Cider binaries are not included** in this repository and must be downloaded separately as per the project's guidelines.
+**Cider binaries are not included** in this repository and must be downloaded separately as per Elijah's request.

 No affiliation or endorsement by Cider or the Cider Collective is implied.